-Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency conservation significance).
-Autumn and Spring Weeds and pests Species identity.
+Weeds and pests Species identity.
 Approximate numbers/level of infestation.
 Observation of impact on rehabilitation (if any).
 Quarterly during the first two years and biannually after that.
 Inspections should be opportunistic after significant rainfall events.
 Geotechnical Stability Assessment of the stability of batters and also looking at surface settlements (sink holes).
 In particular where these features could impact on the performance of any surface water management system.
 Surface integrity of landform cover/capping (measurement of extent of integrity failure).
 Presence/ absence of landform slumping.
-Annually Surface and Groundwa Surface and Groundwater Groundwater quality and depth Efficiency of landform surface water drainage systems (integrity of banks and drains).
+Aspect of Rehabilitation Elements to be Monitored Monitoring Frequency Surface and Groundwa ater Groundwater quality and depth Efficiency of landform surface water drainage systems (integrity of banks and drains).
 Water quality including pH, EC and total suspended solids of water in water storages, and pits, sedimentation dams.
 Quarterly or following rainfall events.
 Monitoring of receiving waters during a rainfall event which results in runoff.